hashgraph/hedera-json-rpc-relay/README.md

 1. Run `npm install`.
 This will create and populate `node_modules`.
 2. Run `npm run setup`.
 This will link the `node_modules` to the packages, and the packages together.
 3. Run `npm run build`.
-This will clean and compile the bridge library and the server.
+This will clean and compile the relay library and the server.
 4. Run `npm run start`.
 This will start the server on port `7546`.

-Alternatively, after `npm run setup`, from within the IDE, you should see the `Start Bridge Microservice` run configuration.
+Alternatively, after `npm run setup`, from within the IDE, you should see the `Start Relay Microservice` run configuration.
 You should be able to just run that configuration, and it should start the server on port `7546`.